-G. TRIEDS for through-the-wall Guard
+G. TRIEDS for Through-the-Wall Guard

 Unlike the previous experiments where we are trying to detect the door states, in this part, TRIBOD is functioning as a through-the-wall guard system.
-The objective for TRIEDS is to secure a target room through walls and to alarm not only when the door state changes but also when unexpected human movements happen inside the secured room.
-The system setup is shown in Figure 17, where the secured room is shaded.
+The objective for TRIEDS is to secure a target room through walls and to alarm not only when the door state changes but also when unexpected HMs happen inside the secured room.
+The system setup is shown in Fig. 17, where the secured room is shaded.

-In this experiment, the transmitter and the receiver of TRIEDS, marked as purple and green dots, are placed in two rooms respectively as shown in Figure 17.
+In this experiment, the TX and the RX of TRIEDS, marked as purple and green dots, are placed in two rooms, respectively, as shown in Fig. 17.
 TRIEDS is aimed to monitor and secure the room in the middle, which is shaded in light blue color, and to report as soon as the door of the secured room is open or someone is walking inside the secured room.
 TRIEDS only collects the training data for normal state, i.e., door is closed and no one is walking inside the room.
-The training database consists of 10 samples of the CSI.
+The training database consists of ten samples of the CSI.
 Once TRIEDS starts monitoring, it will keep sensing the indoor multipath channel profile, and compare it with the training database by computing the time reversal resonance strength according to (3) and (5).